kazhuravlev/options-gen/README.md

 # options-gen

-Generate an options for your service/client/etc. All that you need - define a struct with fields, that can be applied as Option and embed this struct into yours.
+Generate the options for your service/client/etc. All that you need is to define a struct with fields, that can be applied as Option then embed this struct into yours.

 ## Installation